Robert Pagliarini Selected As a “Wealth Advisor with a Heart” By Trust & Estates Journal

-Robert Pagliarini is the co-founder of the Band of Brothers Foundation, a 501(c)(3) non-profit organization with a mission to help under-served children in the United States and around the world.
-We take a decidedly entrepreneurial approach to charity that is similar to venture capital investing — we find unique projects where we can leverage a small investment into a sustainable difference.
+Robert Pagliarini is the co-founder of the Amazing Girls of the World, a 501(c)(3) non-profit organization with a mission to help under-served children in the United States and around the world.
+We take a decidedly entrepreneurial approach to charity that is similar to venture capital investing -- we find unique projects where we can leverage a small investment into a sustainable difference.

 Our goal is to solve the cycle of poverty.
 Instead of giving handouts that provide a quick fix to a symptom, our objective is to radically change children’s lives—not just for the moment—but for their entire life.
 We make investments in facilities, land, and schools that provide sustainable benefits.
 Our objective is to create positive momentum that immediately benefit the children’s living conditions and to create an environment where they can continue to support themselves without relying on donations from others.